saleemhamo/traffic-light-system/README.md

 1. **Hardware Setup**: Follow our [detailed hardware setup guide](https://github.com/saleemhamo/traffic-light-system/wiki/Page-%233:-Implementation-Details#31-hardware-setup) to assemble and configure the sensors and signal lights.
 2. **Software Installation**: Consult our [software setup instructions](https://github.com/saleemhamo/traffic-light-system/wiki/Page-%233:-Implementation-Details#32-software-development) to install and configure the necessary software on your Raspberry Pi.

-## Stay Connected

-Stay updated with the latest developments and share your feedback with us through our [Instagram profile](https://www.instagram.com/crossguard_2024).
-We're excited to see how our system enhances your urban traffic management projects!

 ---
+> [!TIP]
+> Stay updated with the latest developments and share your feedback with us through our [Instagram profile](https://www.instagram.com/crossguard_2024).
+We're excited to see how our system enhances urban traffic management for communities by dramatically improving pedestrian safety and slashing those seemingly endless waiting times at crossing!"!

 Embrace the future of traffic control with our Traffic Light Control System, where innovation meets practicality.